qxl1231/docker-elk/README.md

 # Usage

+Before you start the server, generate a htpasswd file locally or generate one [here](http://www.htaccesstools.com/htpasswd-generator/), save it as `htpasswd` and place it in `nginx/htpasswd/`

 Start the ELK stack using *docker-compose*:

 ```bash
 $ docker-compose up